illuspas/Node-Media-Server/README.md

 ## Dynamic push
 When the local server receives a publish request.
 Automatically push the stream to the edge server.
+Use autoRetry flag to prevent relay end from edge disconnection when publisher is still alive.

 ```
 relay: {